jamestariga/7-Days-7-React-Projects/README.md

 This project is about implementing a content filtering in a website.
 In this project, filtering is triggered when the user selects a specific genre from the drop down menu.
 The API returns an array of genre IDs for every movie returned.
 The data is then filtered to check if the movie contains a specific genre using the includes() method.
 Only the objects with the specified genre ID will be displayed.
 Lastly, I added animations when the filtering occurs using Framer Motion.

 Checkout the source code for this project [here](https://github.com/jamestariga/7-Days-7-React-Projects/tree/Content-Filter) or visit the live [site](https://movie-filter-jamestariga.netlify.app/).

+## Project 4: Mini Blog App

+This project is a mini blog app where the user can create and delete a post.
+In this project, I learned how to implement state persistence in React using LocalStorage.
+This is the practice where the state is stored in the Local storage of the browser.
+This method should only be used for smaller applications.

+Checkout the source code for this project [here](https://github.com/jamestariga/7-Days-7-React-Projects/tree/Blog-App) or visit the live [site](https://blog-app-jamestariga.netlify.app/).